 I know my death will not be honorable because today all that matters to this society are girls.
-I am grateful that you have not believed in feminist theories of depriving the baby boys from nurturing by the mother.
+I am grateful that you have not believed in feminist theories of depriving the baby boys of nurturing by the mother.
 If you have ever believed in what you taught us you will know that I am on the right track.
-I am sure if I could die changing the world, you will be proud of me even from among the stars.
-This mother’s day, I assure you that I will work for my rights and bring back lost honor to the virtues you taught me – compassion, faith, sincerity and honesty.
+I am sure if I could die to change the world, you will be proud of me even from among the stars.
+This mother’s day, I assure you that I will work for my rights and bring back lost honor to the virtues you taught me – compassion, faith, sincerity, and honesty.

 Love you, mom,